RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 ### Reinforcement Learning

 In Reinforcement Learning, a model takes in an input state, produces an action, and then receives feedback on that action in the form of a reward/penalty.
 Despite its simple core, RL has made a large impact on many machine learning applications, including modern LLMs (large language models) like ChatGPT.
-In particular, RL has been used to develop world-class or even superhuman level performance at varios games, including Chess, Go, DOTA, and Starcraft.
+In particular, RL has been used to develop world-class or even superhuman level performance at various games, including Chess, Go, DOTA, and Starcraft.
 Deep Reinforcement Learning uses deep neural networks as the core model architecture, and particularly shines over simpler methods (such as heuristics) when the action space and/or game length is exceedingly large.
 I was inspired by the success of these models and wanted to better understand how they work, so decided to make a bot on the much simpler game of Wordle.

 ---